patternfly/patternfly/src/site/pages/guidelines.md

 }
 ```

-Classes that duplicate a state should be named with the prefix `pf-is-`.
+Classes that duplicate a state should be named with the prefix `pf-m-`.
 For example, a class `pf-m-active` can be used to apply the `:active` styling.

 #### Sass variables